Characters appearing in the Manga/Anime New Game.

 - Meganekko: She wears a pair of red glasses, giving her a bit of maturity.

 - Reasonable Authority Figure: She's fairly relaxed, and doesn't crack the whip her team into making deadlines like many other bosses may do.
 When Ko is ordered to draw promotional artwork for their next game, Aoba reluctantly agrees to the committee's decision.
 But when Aoba asks to have a small contest anyway, Shizuku allows it, on the condition that Ko is still going to do the promotional art even if she loses this contest.
 It was a way for her to allow Aoba to have no regrets, which she agrees to.

 - Shipper on Deck: Supports Ko/Rin, likes to tease the latter about it, and sometimes tries to set the mood for the two.

-- Vague Age: At one point she claims to be "eternally twenty" but it's implied that she's older than everyone else.
+- Vague Age: At one point she claims to be "eternally twenty" but it's implied that she's older than everyone else; in the anime, she has to take barium at the checkup, which is said to only be for people over 30.
 Not that it keeps her from getting into everyone's antics.